hybridgroup/commander/README.md

   * `list` - A list of buttons
   * `d-pad` - A directional pad (up, down, left, right)
 * `commands` - It's an array of commands
+* `orientation` - Lock orientation on your device while using the current command set (landscape|portrait).

 #### Command structure